PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 footer: true
 indexer: true
 ---
-In our [first tutorial](/labs-and-tutorials/apache-jackrabbit/starting-from-scratch/) we learned how to setup our maven dependencies and write code against a TransientRepository.
-We need to continue that tradition and learn how to use the JCR APIs to get, add and remove nodes.
+The purpose of this lab is to enhance our [previous tutorial](/labs-and-tutorials/apache-jackrabbit/starting-from-scratch/).
+In that lab we learned how to setup our maven dependencies and write code against a TransientRepository.
+The purpose of this lab is to to continue exploration of the JCR APIs and see how node manipulation is done in Apache Jackrabbit.

+## Audience
+The core audience is seated in a classroom environment.
+Readers performing this tutorial have just finished previous tutorials and should be familiar with how the lab will work.
+Most will be at work or seated in a place where they can read from the tutorial page and code in their own editor.

-## Table Of Contents
+## Overview
-{{ page.indexer_aside }}

-## Getting The GitHub Project
+Working with Apache Jackrabbit only in code form can make it a bit tough to visualize the changes you are making to the node repository.
+There are visual tools in products such as Apache Sling and CRX which take care of this from their perspective.
+But, we will need to create a console method to "dump the node tree" to help us visualize what is happening.

+Because it's difficult to see your changes, you may end up creating a bunch of garbage and want to start all over again.
+That's really easy to do.
+Just go into your project directory and remove the repository directory and all of its contents and re-run your project again.
+If the repository does not exist, It will be re-built each time you run the application.

+_You can't hurt your application by removing the repository directory, the repository.Xml files or the derby.log file.
+If you want a fresh start, kill em.
+The next time you **mvn compile exec:java** you app they will be reproduced._

-If you came directly into this tutorial and didn't do the first one, don't fret.
+Lastly, if you came directly into this tutorial and didn't do the first one, don't fret.
 The starter project is on GitHub.
 The following clone should get you started from where we left off:

 ``` bash Getting The Previous Lab https://github.com/PlasmaTrout/jackrabbit-training-lab1 GitHub
 git clone git@github.com:PlasmaTrout/jackrabbit-training-lab1.git
 ```

-## Quick Word Before We Start Adding Stuff
-Working with Jackrabbit in code can make it a bit tough to visualize what you have saved, deleted or updated.
-In other frameworks, such as Sling, there will be visual viewers that help you see the node trees a bit better.
-We will create a console method to "dump the tree" as a reference to make sure thing did work, but there is a possibility that you may end up creating a bunch of garbage and want to start all over again.
-Fortunately, that's really easy to do.
-Just go into your project directory and blow out repository directory and all of its contents and re-run your project again.

-You can't hurt your application by removing the repository directory, the repository.xml files or the derby.log file.
-If you want a fresh start, kill em.
-The next time you **mvn compile exec:java** you app they will be reproduced.

-## Wipe Our Our Previous Code
+## Wipe Our Previous Code
 We previously just made some called to getDescriptor a few times.
 Let's get that out of the way so we end up with a fresh start that looks something like:

 ``` java Main Starting Point